Navigation

 Nestled within one of Miami's most historic communities, Little River has been a prime location for development in recent years.
 Comprising roughly 24 acres, the neighborhood is seeing rapid change through commercial and residential investment, with comparisons to Wynwood's transformation bandied about.

-An influx of restaurants and art venues has now landed Little River on TravelMag's list of "most up-and-coming" places in the U.S. The magazine picked out rising neighborhoods from major cities across the nation and featured them in the July article, running through cultural hotspots and foodie destinations.
+An influx of restaurants and art venues has now landed Little River on TravelMag's list of "The Most Up-and-Coming Neighborhoods in the U.S." The magazine picked out rising neighborhoods from major cities across the nation and featured them in the July article, running through cultural hotspots and foodie destinations.

-TravelMag highlighted the area's lure for entrepreneurs and artists aspiring to open up galleries or art spaces in Miami.
+The website's highlighted the area's lure for entrepreneurs and artists aspiring to open up galleries or art spaces in Miami.

 "Once an industrial hive, this area north of Little Haiti and trendy Wynwood is now a magnet for entrepreneurs and artists readapting industrial buildings and art spaces and galleries opening.
-A major attraction, The Citadel is a rooftop food hall where dining meets shopping and entertainment," author Tracy Kaler wrote.
+A major attraction, The Citadel is a rooftop food hall where dining meets shopping and entertainment," TravelMag author Tracy Kaler wrote.

 click to enlarge Shoppers sift through racks of blouses and pants at a Miami flea market

-A flea market in Miami's Little River community.
+A flea market in Miami's Little River community

 Little River Flea photo